-Read on for five easy ways to make school lunches healthy.
+Read on for six easy ways to make healthy school lunches and snacks.

 1. Include the major food groups

 The foundation for any healthy meal is the five food groups: fruits, vegetables, protein, dairy and grains.
 Here are some of the major benefits of the main food groups:

 - Protein enhances satisfaction from a meal and wards off cravings later in the day.

 - Grains provide the energy the brain needs to stay focused.